alidummar/Learner-2/README.md

 ## Description

 This repository hosts the mobile frontend of the Spell to Excel app.
-Developed using React Native, this app offers an engaging and interactive way to improve spelling skills on mobile devices designed for students between 1st and 4th grade.
+Developed using React Native, this app offers an engaging and interactive way to improve spelling skills on mobile devices designed for students between 1st and 4th graders.

 ## Built With